Ducklings: White Crested

 White Crested Duck White Crested Duck White Crested ducklings White Crested ducklings

 9Very Limited Availability

 Description:They look like they're wearing little bonnets!
 The White Crested is a classic duck breed, having records of its existence as early as 1660 due to its presence in paintings by the Dutch painter Jan Steen.
 Later, other Dutch painters also included this breed of duck in their paintings.
 The Crested duck was admitted into the American Registry in 1874.
 The White Crested weighs 6-7.25 lbs, and is an excellent breeder.
 The female lays 100-130 extra large, mostly white eggs laying 80-90 grams per year.
 A small percentage may be tinted, blue, or green.

 The males and females are entirely white including the crest on their head, and they have blue eyes, yellow bills, and light orange shanks and feet.

-Not all White Crested hatch with a crest but we only sell the ones that do, and although we only have White Crested breeders, we occasionally hatch other crested ducks such as the Blue Swedish, Rouen, or Buff.
-Any breed with a crest can be shown in the Crested class.
+Not all White Crested hatch with a crest, but we only sell the ones that do, and although we only have White Crested breeders, we occasionally hatch other crested ducks such as the Blue Swedish, Rouen, or Buff.
+If you're into showing your fowl, any duck breed with a crest can be shown in the Crested class!